 These visual cues that you were looking for are known as wayfinding signs, which creates a system of signs, signals, and other visual cues to escort your customers throughout your facility in the most efficient manner possible.

-In urban, campus, or institutional environments, our designs provide effective identification and wayfinding to ensure your visitors have a positive experience navigating your facility.
+In urban, campus, or institutional environments, our custom designs provide effective identification and wayfinding to ensure your visitors have a positive experience navigating your facility.
 We have the experience to identify potential problems, generate ideas, and implement the appropriate solutions.

 Directional signs are probably what immediately pops into your mind when you think of wayfinding.
 They’re the signs that keep people moving toward a destination, like the arrows on IKEA floors or a sign in a hospital lobby that tells readers which floor a particular specialty clinic is on.